You most likely know that hostas do very well growing in partial shade, and different species and cultivars thrive in USDA hardiness zones 3 to 9.

 Hostas Under Pine Trees

 Will hostas grow under pine trees?
-The short answer is yes and no. When you plant hostas under pine trees, you run the risk of subjecting them to competition with the tree’s root system for nutrients and water.
+The short answer is yes and no. When you plant hostas under pine trees, you risk subjecting them to competition with the tree’s root system for nutrients and water.
 The thicker canopy of this tree will also block a large majority of the water and sun.
 You could also easily damage the tree’s root system when you plant your hostas under trees.

 Hostas Under Oak Trees